BBCNI/Interminimal/README.md

 ### Disabling template substitution

 Often you will receive translated text that should not be parsed as a template.
-If, for example, you recieve the translated text of a blog post from an API you need to be able to render it without worrying that it might contain tokens like `%123` which would be interpreted as placeholders - and which would cause your application throw an error.
+If, for example, you recieve the translated text of a blog post from an API you need to be able to render it without worrying that it might contain tokens like `%123` which would be interpreted as placeholders - and which would cause your application to throw an error.

 In such cases use the `content` attribute of `T`: